IdentityServer/IdentityServer4/docs/intro/terminology.rst

 * validate tokens

+User
+^^^^
+A user is a human that is using a registered client to access resources.

 Client
 ^^^^^^
 A client is a piece of software that requests tokens from IdentityServer - either for authenticating a user (requesting an identity token)